HarrisonTotty/CellularAutomation/README.md

-# Cellular Automation
+# Cellular Automaton
-A [cellular automation](https://en.wikipedia.org/wiki/Cellular_automaton "Cellular Automation Wikipedia Page") program I made for an object oriented programming class in C# (back in 2013).
+A [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton "Cellular Automaton Wikipedia Page") program I made for an object oriented programming class in C# (back in 2013).
 It is capable of simulating [Conways Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life "Conway's Game of Life Wikipedia Page") as well as generating random rulesets (which may be saved and loaded) and supports many neighbor search algorithms (many of which I made up).
 You can find some interesting rulesets that were randomly generated in "Pre-Saved Simulations.zip".

 ### COMPILING
 This project does not have any dependencies other than the .NET framework, so compiling the source code shouldn't be a problem provided you have some version of Visual Studio.
 If you don't want to compile the source yourself, I have added a pre-compiled executable in "Compiled - x86_64.zip".